 A brief meeting will be held daily with the Program Director for all Senior Patrol Leaders.
 Please send a troop representative to this informative meeting if your SPL is not available.
-Meetings are at 1:00 pm daily at the Rec Hall.
+Meetings are at daily by the Dining Hall.

 First Year Ice Cream Social